HSN1730/portable-gamepad-firmware/README.md

 You might also want to define a `status-led` alias.

 For the input mode to be persisted, you will need a storage partition in your board definition.
 If you just want to test if everything else is working, you can set `CONFIG_NVS=n`.
 Setting the input mode will still work, but it won't be remembered.

-## TODO

-* analog inputs for sticks and triggers
-* battery level reporting

 ## License